ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- We created a branch each time we implemented a new feature and used pull requests to merge with the main branch.
-Working on different branches provide security to the main branch, such that what ends on the main branch is less likely to contain errors and it is easir to restore a version which is functional should a bug occur.
+Working on different branches provide security to the main branch, such that what ends on the main branch is less likely to contain errors and it is more easy to restore a version which is functional should a bug occur.

 We made use of github actions on all the pull request to run linting, formatting and unit tests, to make sure that the code was following the standard and was working as expected.
 After merging the branch and main we deleted the branch to keep the workflow clean.  ---